Constraints on variation in $\alpha$ and $m_e$ from WMAP 7-year data: Acknowledgements

 \section{{\bf Acknowledgements}}

-Partial support for this work was provided by PICT 2007-02184 from Agencia Nacional de Promoci\'on Cient{\'\i}fica y Tecnol\'ogica, Argentina.
+The research leading to these results has received funding from the European Community's Seventh Framework Programme ([FP7/2007-2013] under grant agreement n$^\circ$ 237739), and PICT 2007-02184 from Agencia Nacional de Promoci\'on Cient{\'\i}fica y Tecnol\'ogica, Argentina.
 The authors would like to thank H.C.
 Chiang for help with compiling the BICEP dataset in COSMOMC.